Pre Game Meal Ideas for Athletes

 • Nuts and nut butters

 When considering the preparation method of proteins to enjoy with your pre-meals, choose items that are grilled, baked, roasted, or steamed rather than deep fried.
-For additional plant-based options, check out my blog: How to Build an Ideal Vegan Pre-Workout Meal.
+Fried foods tend to be high in saturated fat, thus they are not an ideal choice prior to a game.

 In the hour or two prior to competition, athletes should limit foods that are high in fat, fiber, and/or protein.
-Consuming these foods too close to the start of activity may lead to GI distress during the competition1
+Consuming these foods too close to the start of activity may lead to GI distress during the game (1).

 This includes foods such as: